Poland Cyber Threat Assessment - January 2026

 Energy Grid Attack - DynoWiper (December 2025):

-On December 29-30, 2025, Sandworm (GRU Unit 74455) deployed a previously undocumented wiper malware called DynoWiper against Polish energy infrastructure.
+On December 29-30, 2025, Russian state actors deployed a previously undocumented wiper malware called DynoWiper against Polish energy infrastructure.
 The attack occurred on the 10th anniversary of Sandworm’s 2015 Ukrainian power grid attack.

 | Attribute | Details |